-Baca-Atlas received an MSW from University of Maryland, Baltimore, and a B.A. from Arizona State University.
+Baca-Atlas received her MSW with a dual concentration in clinical social work and community action and social policy from University of Maryland, Baltimore, and she received her BA in psychology from Arizona State University.